fxamacker/cbor/README.md

 * [x] [Release v1.3.4](https://github.com/fxamacker/cbor/releases) -- Bugfixes and refactoring.
 Limit nested levels to 32 for arrays, maps, tags.
 * [x] [Release v1.4](https://github.com/fxamacker/cbor/releases) -- Deprecate bool encoding options and add int SortMode.
 Use float16 to float32 conversion func that had all 65536 results verified to be correct.
 Fix decoding of float16 subnormal numbers.
 * [x] unreleased -- Add option to shrink floating-point values to smaller sizes like float16 (if they preserve value).
-* [x] unreleased -- Add options for encoding floating-point NaN values: NaNConvertNone, NanConvert7e00, NanConvertQuiet, or NaNConvertPreserveSignal.
+* [x] unreleased -- Add options for encoding floating-point NaN values: NaNConvertNone, NaNConvert7e00, NaNConvertQuiet, or NaNConvertPreserveSignal.

 Coming soon: support for CBOR tags (major type 6).
 After that, options for handling duplicate map keys.